Frechmatz/java-sound-server/specification_v1_0_0.md

 ## Frames

-Sent by client as response to a `GetFrames` message to provide audio data.
+Sent by client as response to a `GetFrames` message in order to provide audio data.

 * `<MessageType>`: 3
 * `<SampleDataLength>`: Length in bytes of following audio data
 * `{ <16BitSample>{ChannelCount} }`: Sequence of frames.
-A frame consists of a sequence of samples, where for each channel a sample is provided
+A frame consists of a sequence of samples, where for each channel one sample is provided

 ## Start